tilde-nlp/tildemt-selector/tildemt-selector/README.md

 ```

 #### cancel
-The event is used to notifu that the `cancel` button has been pressed
+The event is used to notify that the `cancel` button has been pressed
 indicating that the user has aborted the system selection process
 and wishes to undo the changes she's made.
 ```JavaScript